gtribello/plumed-thoughts/NAVIGATION.md

-  click Q "SymmetryFunction.md" "15th September 2023: Information on how you can use PLUMED to calculate symmetry functions" click R "averaging.md" "11th December 2023: Averages in the new version of PLUMED and thoughts about indistinguisability" click S "histograms.md" "11th December 2023: Histograms in the new version of PLUMED"
+  click Q "SymmetryFunction.md" "15th September 2023: Information on how you can use PLUMED to calculate symmetry functions" click R "averaging.md" "11th December 2023: Averages in the new version of PLUMED and thoughts about indistinguisability" click S "histograms.md" "11th December 2023: Histograms in the new version of PLUMED" click T "Clusters.md" "28th Feburary 2024: DFS clustering in the new version of PLUMED"
 ```